sbstnrmrz/twitter-clone/README.md

 # Twitter clone
-Made with HTML, JS and Go
+Made in HTML and Go

-# TODO
+# Features
-- fix login when showing errors, for some reason the js prevents the redirect sent by the backend
+- Create and log account
+- Posts
+- Comment in posts
+- Like and follow